harshpopat2003/MC_Assignment2/README.md

 4. Build and run the application on your device or emulator

 ### API Key Configuration
 The application uses the AviationStack API for retrieving flight data.
-The API key is hardcoded in the `FlightApiService.kt` file, but in a production environment, it should be stored securely using BuildConfig variables or other secure storage methods.
+The API key is hardcoded in the `FlightApiService.kt` file.

 ```kotlin
 const val API_KEY = "1e55772bb9e23418e51a0ba91bd100f5" // Replace with your API key